 A successfully completed DSH examination is recognised by all universities in Germany; thus the DSH exam of FH Aachen is open to all interested applicants, irrespective of the institution they are applying to.

 We recommend sitting the exam after at least 800 – 1,000 hours of German language instruction.
-For DSH preparation, we suggest our intensive German courses for university preparation.
+For DSH preparation, we suggest our intensive German courses.

 Please use our online registration form to sign up for the exam.
 The examination fee amounts to €160 (plus registration fee).
 Examinees who have already been officially accepted by FH Aachen for a degree course will be charged a reduced fee Reduced DSH Fee